 (automated) handling and processing of meta data.

-uses SQLite3
+eatGADS uses SQLite3 as a

 back end and is especially suited for importing data stored as

-files. eatDB
+SPSS files. eatDB is

-used for data base creation and use, haven
+used for data base creation and use, haven is used

-for importing SPSS
+for importing SPSS files.

 # Install stable version from CRAN via